pepopo978/PerfBoostSettings/README.md

 ### Rendering Settings
 - **Always Render Raid Marks** - Whether to always render raid marks regardless of distance/combat/etc
+- **Always Render Players** - Comma-separated list of player names to always render regardless of other settings
+- **Never Render Players** - Comma-separated list of player names to never render regardless of other settings

+**Note:** The addon will scan for players in your always/never render lists once per minute to cache their GUIDs.
+For better performance, it's recommended to clear out old names from these lists when players are no longer relevant.

 ### Player Render Distance
 - **Default Player Render Distance** - Max distance to render players when not in combat or cities (-1 to disable, 0-100 yards)